ody-dev/documentation/content/docs/Installation.md

 weight: 3
 ---

 Ody provides an example skeleton project that gets you up and running quickly.
 It comes pre-installed with Eloquent as ORM.
+It is possible to implement Doctrine ORM or plain DBAL, check the database section in the sidebar.
 ```
 composer create-project ody/framework project-name